playcanvas/developer.playcanvas.com/content/en/user-manual/assets/cubemaps.md

 To select a cube map in order to edit it, select it in the Asset Explorer.
 The easiest way to do this is to select the Cube Map filter to narrow down the options for selection.
 Cube maps are identified by a 3D cube icon.

-When a cube map is selected, the Editor panel on the right of the Designer will show the Cube Map Editor.
+When a cube map is selected, the Editor panel on the right of the Editor will show the Cube Map Editor.

 ## Editing a Cube Map